tock/tock/doc/courses/rustconf/capsule.md

 So the calls from `rustconf` to those objects can be made directly, using the references passed in `new`.
 Hail's `reset_handler` already creates `fxos8700`.
-You therefore need to createa a new virtualized alarm to pass to rustconf.
+You therefore need to create a new virtualized alarm to pass to rustconf.
 Find where `reset_handler` creates `let si7021_virtual_alarm`;
 you want to repeat this code to create a `rx_virtual_alarm`, which you pass to `new` so you can create a `rustconf`: